 Today's task, How do we know what stars are made of?, uses a formative assessment probe to surface students' thinking about how astronomers figure out what stars are made of.
 Students then engage with a text to gather ideas about the composition of stars: how stars create elements and how we know which elements make up the different types of stars.
 Students then have an opportunity to create a spectroscope and analyze light from common sources to better make sense of how light spectra and brightness are used to identify the compositional elements of stars.

 Page Keeley, lead author of the Uncovering Student Ideas in Science series, offers these tips for talking with your students about probes.

-Ask students to read the What are Stars Made Of? probe and then choose the student they think best answers how astronomers figure out what stars are made of.
+Ask students to read the What Are Stars Made Of? probe, then choose the student they think best explains how astronomers figure out what stars are made of.
 Encourage students to also explain why they think their chosen student has the best answer.

 You might choose to have students turn to a partner or small group and share their thinking.
 If students want to change their answer after discussing the probe with a partner or small group, ask them to record the evidence shared by their classmate that changed their thinking.